Orient Electric Ltd (NSE: ORIENTELEC) Q3 2026 Earnings Call dated Jan. 22, 2026

 Disha

-Okay, and what’s the this margin differential that we see?
-How like.
-Because this is on the premium side.
-So what’s the differential for the margin?
+Okay.
+And what’s this margin differential that we see how like because this is on the premium side?
+So, what’s the differential for the margin?

 Ravindra Singh Negi

-So we don’t declare that because that’s internal data.
-But.
-But it’s better on BLDC and premium and that’s for most categories.
-If you look at it, you don’t call any category or SKU premium if it’s not delivering a better margin than the average or the entry levels.
+So, we don’t declare that because that’s internal data, but it’s better on BLDC and premium.
+And that’s what most categories, if you look at it, you don’t call any category or SKU premium if it’s not delivering a better margin than the average or the entry level.

 Disha